lostluck/experimental/local/internal/README.md

   * []byte avoidance -> To io.Reader/Writer streams
   * Error plumbing rather than log.Fatals or panics.

+# Notes to myself: 2023-01-10

+ A stage is ready to compute if it's data dependencies are available.
+ A data dependency is available, if it's dependencies are no longer computing (all outstanding bundles) are complete, and the watermark has advanced to close a window (if appropriate for the aggregation.)

+ So for direct dependencies, it's a matter of "all bundles for that generation are complete".
+ For aggregations, its "lower watermark is past close of a window" Special case for Global Windows in "there are no subsequent generations" -> That is we automatically advance a global window watermark to the end and close it, if all the data is complete, and there are no subsequent generations.

+A new Generation is only triggered by returned ProcessContinuation residuals.
+ Splits would always have the same generation, since they still need to finish.

+So lets walk this through.

+Runner side transforms reset a generation.
+Input data is divided into one or more bundles.
+(1st pass, split each element into it's own bundle).
+Start the next stage only when all bundles for that generation are complete.

+Process Continuation Residuals cause a fork, with output data going to their own downstream processing in the same generation, and returned residuals spawning the G+1 generation.

+Aggregations cause an unfork.
+They accumulate input data until the dependency blocker described above is resolved, by watermark advancement.

+So to make this all work, we need to pivot.

+Have each stage be a Goroutine fed by a channel, feeding out to channels per the outputs.
+To start, we can probably have each stage simply block until each generation is ready.
+We can add synthetic stages which would manage emitting closed windows downstream.

+This also simplifies the logic getting bundle descriptors, since they're all precomputed for the stage, instead of the current approach which gates each bundle linearly.

+Also, it looks like the old pre register bundle descriptor approach is deprecated in the FnAPI, so time to make those registrations work properly.

 # Notes to myself: 2023-01-08

 After a bit of a struggle, I was able to get a global window process continuation